Wednesday, January 31, 2018

 Discussion

 Don't Tell The Enemy is another excellent. well-written novel from Canadian award-winning author Marsha Forchuk Skrypuch.
-This novel focuses on the life in one small town in the Ukraine during World War II.
-Similar events to those portrayed in the novel in the fictional town of Viteretz, occurred throughout the Ukraine, as evidenced by the existence of many mass graves throughout the country.
-It is believed that there are more than 700 mass graves scattered throughout the Ukraine.
-Over 1 millions Jewish Ukrainians were murdered by the Nazis during their occupation of the country.
+This novel focuses on the life in one small town in Ukraine during World War II.
+Similar events to those portrayed in the novel in the fictional town of Viteretz, occurred throughout Ukraine, as evidenced by the existence of many mass graves throughout the country.
+It is believed that there are more than seven hundred mass graves scattered throughout Ukraine.
+Over one million Jewish Ukrainians were murdered by the Nazis during their occupation of the country.

 The story is told through the eyes of fourteen year old Krystia who is based on Krystia Sikorska, who was a mere eight years old in 1941 and who survived the war and now lives in Canada.
 Don't Tell The Enemy is a fictionalized account of some of what Krystia lived through and as Forchuk Skrypuch states in her Author's Note, many of the characters in the novel were real people.